I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_openresourcefromnthandle.md

 [in] A D3DKMT_HANDLE data type that represents the device.

-`hKeyedMutex`

-[out] A handle to the keyed mutex in this process.

 `hNtHandle`

 [in] An NT handle to the process.

+`NumAllocations`

+[in] The number of allocations associated with the resource.

+`pOpenAllocationInfo2`

+[in] This member is reserved and should be set to zero.

+`PrivateRuntimeDataSize`

+[in] The size, in bytes, of the buffer pointed to by the <b>pPrivateRuntimeData</b> member.

+`pPrivateRuntimeData`

+[in] A caller-supplied buffer where the runtime private data associated with this resource will be copied to.

+`ResourcePrivateDriverDataSize`

+[in] The size, in bytes, of the  buffer pointed to by the <b>pResourcePrivateDriverData</b> member.

+`pResourcePrivateDriverData`

+[in] A caller-supplied buffer where the driver private data associated with the resource will be copied to.

+`TotalPrivateDriverDataBufferSize`

+[in] The size, in bytes, of the buffer pointed to by the <b>pTotalPrivateDriverDataBuffer</b> member.

+[out] The size, in bytes, of  the data written to <b>pTotalPrivateDriverDataBuffer</b>.

+`pTotalPrivateDriverDataBuffer`

+[in] A pointer to a caller-supplied buffer where the driver private data will be stored.

 `hResource`

 [out] A handle to the resource in this process.

-`hSyncObject`
+`hKeyedMutex`

-[out] A handle to the synchronization object in this process.
+[out] A handle to the keyed mutex in this process.

-`KeyedMutexPrivateRuntimeDataSize`

-[in] The size, in bytes, of the buffer pointed to by the <b>pKeyedMutexPrivateRuntimeData</b> member.

-`NumAllocations`

-[in] The number of allocations associated with the resource.

 `pKeyedMutexPrivateRuntimeData`